 Arizona Suspended License Lawyer

 Driving on a suspended license, accidentally or intentionally, will lead to serious criminal penalties.
 You may not have understood the full scope of the license suspension, and accidentally broken its terms.
 You may simply feel that is was necessary to risk driving on a suspended license under certain circumstances.
 Perhaps you just assumed the police wouldn’t catch you.
 Whatever the case, know that you’re at risk of several different penalties for this traffic infraction in Arizona.
-Protect your legal right to drive with an Arizona suspended license attorney from Corso Law Group as soon as police charge you with this crime.
+Protect your legal right to drive with an Arizona suspended license attorney from the law offices of Corso Law Group as soon as police charge you with this crime.

 About Driver’s License Suspension in Arizona

 You typically have to wait a certain amount of time, such as 30 days or six months, before you qualify for this hearing.
-You may need to fulfill certain requirements from the motor vehicle division (MVD), and the Arizona criminal courts to regain your driving privileges if your suspension stemmed from a criminal conviction.
+You may need to fulfill certain requirements from the Motor Vehicle Division (MVD), and the Arizona criminal courts to regain your driving privileges if your suspension stemmed from a criminal conviction.
 Driving on a suspended license is a class 1 misdemeanor and exposes you to severe legal penalties in Arizona, such as a fine of up to $2,500 plus surcharges, up to 3 years of probation, up to 6 months in jail, and a possible additional license suspension.
-Unless you have a solid defense or an Arizona traffic ticket attorney with you, law enforcement does not treat this crime lightly.
+Unless you have a solid defense or an Arizona traffic ticket defense attorney with you, law enforcement does not treat this crime lightly.

 Defenses We May Use for Driving on a Suspended License